 The restaurant called Margaux, has a menu with influences blending cuisines from California, France and some of the countries bordering the Mediterranean.
 It offers dishes with fresh seasonal ingredients.

 The Cocktail Bar is opened from 7pm through 2am.
-It attracts the cool NY crowd we mentioned above, for after hours.
-Something that is pretty common in the New York nightlife scene…
+It attracts the cool local NYC crowd we mentioned above, for after hours.
+Something that is pretty common in the New York nightlife scene.

 Location: 5 West 8th Street

-The Ludlow Hotel, inaugurated in 2014 in the Lower East Side, instantly became one of the coolest places to stay in New York.
+The Ludlow Hotel, inaugurated in 2014 in the Lower East Side, instantly became one of the coolest boutique hotels in NYC to stay at.

 The hotel has 184 rooms and 20 suites – that can cost up to $2,000/night.
 But, the other suites do have good, affordable prices, so don’t worry!